Pimzino/vscode-local-snapshots/README.md

 - Use selective restore to recover specific files
 - Clean up old snapshots regularly using the snapshot limit feature
 - Rename snapshots to keep them organized and meaningful

+### Managing Ignore Patterns
+- Access the ignore patterns manager from the Local Snapshots sidebar
+- Patterns from .gitignore files are automatically synced and marked
+- Add custom patterns using the input field or context menu
+- Right-click files/folders in VS Code explorer to add them to ignore patterns
+- Use the search boxes to filter both patterns and workspace files
+- Custom patterns can be removed, while .gitignore patterns are read-only
+- Changes take effect immediately for future snapshots

 ### Keyboard Shortcuts
 Create your own keyboard shortcuts for any of these commands: